 Future Cities Seminar

-The course will investigate a series of interrelated themes of fundamental importance to the health of cities: political will and political failure in the determination of urban policy; the role of the automobile in the propagation of suburban sprawl; demographic challenges (shrinking versus expanding cities); the enduring influence of specific modern urban movements (Garden City, modernism, postmodernism, “Critical Reconstruction,” “New Urbanism”); contrasting patterns of racism, poverty, and immigration; the emergence of a "planet of slums;" security in an age of war, chronic criminality and terrorism; the threat of disease and epidemics.
-Global warming and environmental degradation will be a central concern.
-The accelerated consumption of oil and energy, the unregulated creation and dispersion of pollution, the alarming increase of CO2 emissions, and the consequent alterations to the earth's climatic equilibrium are no longer phenomena that can be ignored by architects and urban planners.
+The course will investigate a series of interrelated themes of fundamental importance to the health of cities: political will and political failure in the determination of urban policy; demographic challenges (shrinking versus expanding cities); the enduring influence of specific modern urban movements (Garden City, modernism, postmodernism, “Critical Reconstruction,” “New Urbanism”); contrasting patterns of racism, poverty, and immigration; security in an age of war, chronic criminality and terrorism, etc. Global warming and environmental degradation will be a central concern.
+The continued dramatic consumption of oil and energy, the unregulated creation and dispersion of pollution, the alarming increase of CO2 emissions, and the consequent alterations to the earth's climatic equilibrium are no longer phenomena that can be ignored by architects and urban planners.

-Current building projects offer exciting solutions for the use of recycled energy, efficient lighting, natural materials, converted infrastructure, and ecological/political coordination, and we will visit several during scheduled field trips.
+The main urban study, however, will be the host city (Barcelona, Berlin or Prague) and its surroundings, for it is here that a rich variety of trendsetting Spanish, German or Czech projects of sustainable design can be experienced firsthand.
+These community development and building projects offer exciting solutions for public participation, the use of recycled energy, efficient lighting, natural materials, converted infrastructure, and ecological/political coordination, and we will visit a number of these during scheduled field trips.
 The resulting insights into strategies for creating livable, socially responsible urban environments will be valuable both to students of architecture and those outside the discipline.
 For indeed, cities have always reflected the combined efforts of human civilization and will continue to require interdisciplinary teamwork to survive and flourish.

 Science, Engineering and Technology Workshops

-In a series of hands-on workshops, the students will learn the processes of synthetic biology, smart materials and nanotechnology, growing materials, scripting and computational modeling for controlled growth, and many more.
+In a series of hands-on workshops, the students will learn about cutting edge technological tools and local applications.
 The workshops will be developed in collaboration with faculty and innovators in each city.

 CIEE Elective Courses